Exact Solutions for Restricted Incompressible Navier--Stokes Equations with Dirichlet Boundary Conditions: Introduction

 Then, the first issue is to obtain a transport theorem for surfaces.
 This theorem is not new but helps us to fix the notation.
 Second, we will show a differential relation of velocity and pressure that is a generalization of the Poisson equation for the pressure.
 This relation gives us a bounding for the infinitesimal strain tensor of the fluid.
 Finally, if the velocity is null outside the considered volume, those assumptions allow us to obtain an upper bound to the volume integral of quadratic sum of velocity field components.
+In this way, we give an example in which the kinetic energy can be computed exactly.